 Yosemite Ski & Snowboard Area - Yosemite National Park, Calif.

 Let the kids experience a special piece of Yosemite National Park: Yosemite Ski & Snowboard Area.
 It is the oldest ski resort in California, and its small size makes it a prime place to take your newbie skiers.
 Children can participate in the Badger Pups Downhill Ski/Snowboard Program, which includes two lessons and is designed for ages 4 to 6, or attend the All Day Kids Camp that's offered on holidays and weekends.
 While the kids learn to ski, try cross-country skiing or snowboarding.
-Bonus: Guests who book two nights at a local hotel ski free at Badger Pass.

 Recommended Hotel: Tenaya Lodge at Yosemite